ChasingPaper33/Comp3005W24_Project/README.txt

 ID: 101207361
 Group 164 - 1 Member

-Application app script is: project.py
+Note: The app/script assumes valid user input mostly everywhere (especially if a format is specified) Application app script is: project.py
 The ddl statements used are in the folder SQL
 The first batch of dml statements used are the dml.sql file in sql folder